bookofproofs/bookofproofs.github.io/_sources/history/19th-century/tait.md

 * Another topic which he had worked on over a number of years was the results of the Challenger expedition on deep sea temperatures.
 * In 1881 Tait published an important paper on the topic in which he showed how to correct the temperature readings because of the high pressures on the thermometers.
 * The requisite labour increases with extreme rapidity as the number of crossings is increased.
+* It is greatly desired that someone, with the requisite leisure, should try to extend this list, if possible up to 11 ...
 * Kirkman read the text of Tait's address and began to work on classifying knots with more than seven crossings.
 * He sent Tait his results on knot projections with up to nine crossings in May 1884 but he had not looked at the problem of deciding which of the projections led to equivalent knots.
 * Tait worked on this side of the problem and, considering only alternating knots, solved the equivalence problems within a few weeks.